fengxia41103/mouse/docs/content/slides/slides.md

 # mission statement

+Objective and quantitative behavior classification, particularly in a naturalist environment, would greatly facilitate scientific research.
+Leveraging artificial intelligence tools, our goal is to provide a technical platform for efficient and rigorous behavioral classification in a user-friendly interface.

 We use computer's image processing power to identify mouse behavior through **image pattern recognition**.
 By leveraging **artificial